SilkRose/Pony/src/stories/tethers/01-spark.md

 *A green unicorn hugging her beige earth pony friend.*

-*‘Who are those ponies?
+*'Who are those ponies?
 Where is that orb going?
-What happens when it gets there?’* you think to yourself.
+What happens when it gets there?'* you think to yourself.